CLICK BELOW TO PLAY OUR VIDEO

-After being involved in the BBBS program for the past twelve years as a member of the local advisory council, as local coordinator, as well as a big brother to a local youngster, he has witnessed the struggles and challenges that so many of our local youth face each and every day of their lives.
+After being involved in the BBBS program for the past 13 years as a member of the local advisory council, as local coordinator, as well as a big brother to a local youngster, he has witnessed the struggles and challenges that so many of our local youth face each and every day of their lives.
 At the same time he has witnessed so many lives completely turned around by this program.

 We live in a very rural mountain community where poverty rates are extremely high.
 Local youth do not have the exposure to many opportunities youth in most other areas take for granted.
 There are no theaters, bowling alleys, skating rinks or teen centers for local youth to take advantage of.
 Funds raised through Steve's hike will provide needed financial resources in order to provide “hope” in many of these young people’s lives.

-If you are interested in supporting this cause by contributing financially to the local Big Brother/Big Sister Program you may do so by making your gift payable to BBBS and designating it to “Hike for Hope” on the bottom left of your check.
+You can still support this cause by contributing financially to the local Big Brother/Big Sister Program you may do so by making your gift payable to BBBS and designating it to “Hike for Hope” on the bottom left of your check.
 You may mail your contribution to 121 Sam Cove Robbinsville, NC 28771 or contribute through the following this GoFundMe link: gofundme.com/z3r3f7ws.

-If unable to contribute at this time Steve ask that you keep him in your prayers as he makes this journey of a lifetime.
 Thank you for your consideration in contributing to this worthwhile cause and for your prayers for it’s success!